andressotov/News-Categorization-MNB/README.md

 ## Code Example

-The code imports news from the file "uci-news-aggregator.csv" via Pandas (Python Data Analysis Library).
+The code imports news from the file 'uci-news-aggregator.csv' via Pandas (Python Data Analysis Library).
 Program News categories are encoded as numbers.
 News text is tokenized, counted and vectorized via scikit learn libraries.
 Data is divided into two sets: one for training the MNB algorithm and the other to test it.
 The classifier is trained and then tested.
 Results are shown.
-The program is programmed in Python 3 and stored in categorization.py
+The program is programmed in Python 3 and stored in categorization.py You can find detailed information about the project and the code into the file 'News Categorization MNB.ipynb'

 ## Motivation